shuangxiangkan/high-performance/README.md

 ### Experiment content

-Content: Given a natural number range 2-n, calculate how many prime numbers there are in the range and the time consumed by the entire calculation process
+**Content**: Given a natural number range 2-n, calculate how many prime numbers there are in the range and the time consumed by the entire calculation process

-Input: need to calculate the maximum number of prime numbers n
+**Input**: need to calculate the maximum number of prime numbers n

-Output: the total number of prime numbers in the range s and the total consumption time t
+**Output**: the total number of prime numbers in the range s and the total consumption time t

 ### Analysis